hlwroblewski/phy/docs/installation.md

 ## Dependencies

 Main dependencies are NumPy, SciPy, PyQt5, pyopengl, joblib.
 The full list of dependencies is available in the `environment.yml` file.
+This doesn't work with Python Anaconda > 3.5

 ## Upgrading from phy 1 to phy 2